decretist/Gratian/papers/working/main.md

   they are the product of collaborative authorship rather than being the work of either one or two authors.
 (ICMCL version)
 ---
-Today I am going to be talking about part of the research that I'm doing for my dissertation.
-It's very much a snapshot of work in progress, so I appreciate the opportunity for feedback.

-When I talk about this work in front of Digital Humanities audiences, I have to spend several minutes carefully explaining what Gratian's _Decretum_ is and why it is important, something that will not be necessary today at the Stephan Kuttner Institute.
-Anyone attending a session on Canon Law in the Twelfth and Thirteenth Centuries is familiar with Anders Winroth's discovery, now almost 20 years ago, of the first recension of the _Decretum_, and with subsequent debates (recently summarized by Melodie Eichbauer) over whether the _Decretum_ was compiled and circulated in two distinct recensions, or whether it was instead the product of evolution. [@eichbauer_gratians_2013] Debate over the two-recension theory overlaps with debate over
+Twenty years ago, Anders Winroth announced his discovery of the first recension of Gratian's _Decretum_ at the Tenth International Congress of Medieval Canon Law in Syracuse, New York.
+Melodie Eichbauer has recently summarized the subseqent debates over whether the _Decretum_ was compiled and circulated in two distinct recensions, or whether it was instead the product of evolution.
-authorship: Was Gratian 1, the compiler of the first recension the same person as Gratian 2, the compiler of the second recension?
+[@eichbauer_gratians_2013] Debate over the two-recension theory overlaps with debate over authorship: Was Gratian 1, the compiler of the first recension the same person as Gratian 2, the compiler of the second recension?
 It does not appear that the debate over authorship can be settled with currently available evidence.
 So, my question is: Can stylometry provide new evidence about the identity of Gratian 1 and Gratian 2?

 First I'm going to discuss in general terms the use of stylometry for authorship attribution.
 Then, I'm going to discuss the methodology